 At Incite Planning, we attempt to integrate the intimate understanding a community has of itself with the expertise we have for knowing about it.
 We aim to incorporate technical, aesthetic, cultural, and community considerations so that the land, the people, and its economy can thrive.
 Below is a small sampling of some of the projects we’ve been involved with.

 Over three-quarters of the world’s fibre production is either polyester or cotton.
 But ancient natural fibres such as flax are still being grown and under the principles of Sustainable Development could be revived as a viable industry in Ontario… To Read More Click Here

 Incite Planning examined the issues vital to long-term sustainability of Minto… including requirements for educational approaches, community engagement, further analysis, or implementation barriers… Methods to achieve those targets were designed and their feasibility assessed… along with a suggested timeline for implementation… To Read More Click Here

-Involved in a comprehensive review of the Curve Lake’s services and operations.
+Incite Planning was involved in a comprehensive review of the Curve Lake services and operations.
 We were retained to furnish a planning review of its land use and population… To Read More Click Here

-By the turn of the millennium, many native communities began to worry about the status of their children.
-It was becoming apparent that babies born into the community were no longer going to be officially recognized as native by the federal government…To Read More Click Here
+By the turn of the millennium, many First Nation communities began to worry about the status of their children.
+It was becoming apparent that babies born into the community were no longer going to be officially recognized as First Nation status by the federal government…To Read More Click Here

 The ability of communities not simply to survive, but thrive, is becoming ever more enmeshed with the energy they use.
 We began to realize the connection of renewable energy to the principles of Sustainable Development… To Read More Click Here